 Keith introduces 'Chatter Box' a play on ‘getting on your soapbox’ to look at the person behind the Champion.

 Guests include seasoned campaigner Amy Rose and Henry Chapman who is considering becoming a Champion.

 Lots of news including results of a survey to determine the name of the podcast, the upcoming changes to General Data Protection Regulations (GDPR), Ford Motors Elephant in the Transit Van and looking forward to Volunteers Week in June.

 Keith chats with Os Osborne who is one of the brains behind the Time to Change Village and SoMe.
 Both of these concepts have been used by Champions to hold conversations with members of the public about mental health stigma and discrimination.

 Oz (who has 'Champion' running through his core like a stick of Blackpool' rock) talks about his 12th Man (Football) and Rear View Mirror (Barber Shops), two new initiatives to get conversations started with men developed by The Outsiders.

-Miriam has some news about Public Liability Insurance which is going to be made available to any Time to Change Champion organising a public facing event which requires cover.
+Miriam has some news about Public Liability Insurance which available to any Time to Change Champion organising a public facing social contact activity or event which requires cover.
 Conditions apply.